reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_PnPUnifiedLog.md

 draft: true
 ---

-# Get SharePoint Audit logs for the last 7 days
+# Get Audit logs with an example to get SharePoint audit log for the last 7 days

 The following methods can help to retrieve audit logs.